kevinong/insight_DE_project/README.md

 ## Dataset
 In total, there are :

--5,200,000 user reviews
+..5,200,000 user reviews
--Information on 174,000 businesses
+..Information on 174,000 businesses
--The data spans 11 metropolitan areas
+..The data spans 11 metropolitan areas